Honey and Garlic Benefits for Immune Function

 1. Garlic honey drink

-This garlic honey mixture packs the disease-fighting properties of garlic, honey, and echinacea extract to support natural immunity.
+This garlic honey mixture packs the disease-fighting properties of garlic and honey to support natural immunity.

 For this mixture, you’ll need: